isomerpages/ogp-dunman/_cshe/The Programme.md

 ![](/images/CSHE-Leaders-of-Honour.jpg)

 ### Excellence
 **Excellence is a way of being.
 It is not the result.
-When students **develop a mindset for excellence**, they give their best in all that they do.
+When students develop a mindset for excellence**, they give their best in all that they do.
 They live by their moral compass consistently, and stay focused on and true to their purpose in life.

 **What does it mean in CSHE for students and the Role of CSHE:** We believe that every Dunmanian has the capacity and capability to be the best that they can be.

 ### Drive
-**Students with a drive to succeed **takes ownership in exploring their own purpose in life**.
+**Students with a drive to succeed and takes ownership in exploring their own purpose in life**.
 They have the initiative and courage to step up to be of service to others.
 They live authentically and are grateful for all that they have.

 **What does it mean in CSHE for students:** Students take ownership in exploring the myriad CSHE options which in turn allow them to discover their self-identify and purpose in life.

 **The Role of CSHE:** CSHE supports students by offering them diverse opportunities to explore their options and educating them on the importance of early preparation as well as future-readiness.

 ### Growth
-**With a drive to succeed, students believe that they can **identify their areas of growth and make a definitive plan to better themselves**.
+**With a drive to succeed, students believe that they can identify their areas of growth and make a definitive plan to better themselves**.
 Possessing a spirit of resilience and adaptability, they are able to face challenges and failures and see them as stepping stones to achieve their cause.

 **What does it mean in CSHE for students:** Students take deliberate steps to work on the necessary skills and attributes that are necessary for them to pursue their cause.